Travis

 script: ./deploy

 This configuration creates the build from the screencast above.
-I.e., it creates a build with three jobs, two of which start in parallel in the first stage (named test), while the third job on the second stage (named deploy) starts only after the test stage completes successfully.
+I.e., it creates a build with three jobs, two of which start in parallel in the first stage (named test), while the third job on the second stage (named deploy) starts only after the test stage is completed successfully.

 Build Config Reference #